 - Results: Did you find AGN in clusters?
 How many?
 With

 what certainty?
 Other than AGN in clusters, what kind of

 objects did you find?
 What were the limitations of what you

-- Future steps: What would the next step be?
-What data
+steps: What would the next step be?
+What data would you need

-would you need to actually get a better handle on the problem?
-(2 pages)
+actually get a better handle on the problem?
+What interesting

-- The writeup should be 8 pages of single-spaced text, not including figures and
+- The writeup should be ~10 pages of single-spaced text,

-done in your groups.
+in class.
 The writeup (step IV) should be your own writeup.